info

 You can then use this script and the associated output in a CI/CD pipeline to automate it even further.

-Writing a script for generating API clients
+Writing a script for generating API clients Link to heading

 Below you’ll find a script that generates an API client with NSwag.
 You can also change this script to use Kiota or OpenAPI generator.
 You can use my nswag configuration file as a sensible starting point.